rubywu0604/learningNote/README.md

 - connect to mongoDB with Node.js driver

 **Project: MoneyList**
-- create new repo
-- connect local to GitHub
+- create new repo and connect local branch to GitHub
+ - problem 1: clone by HTTPS but need to input id and password every time when push.
+   - solution: clone by ssh-key (make sure ssh-key should matched with the github setting, if not matched, generate it by typing
+     `ssh-keygen -t ed25519 -C "lksh20602@gmail.com"` in terminal -> open the file and copy new ssh-key -> paste into github setting)
+ - problem 2: unable to push at local branch
+   - solution: set the remote to upstream, use `git push --set-upstream origin <branch Name>`

 ### :pushpin: 20.Mar.2023
 **mongoDB**